There are six award categories, with a total of ten awards in 2023, including:

 Important note: The focus of the award and demonstrated commitments is the organisation towards its own employees and/or volunteers, not its end beneficiaries/users.

-In entering the NFP Leadership Awards, the entrant acknowledges that ASF may reproduce, and communicate materials submitted for the purposes of promoting the NFP Awards, conducting the presentation ceremony, and making finalists’ and winners’ entries available to the public.
-The entrant agrees that the ASF can use the material for these purposes.
+In entering the For-Purpose Leadership Awards, the entrant acknowledges that Australian Leadership Hub may reproduce, and communicate materials submitted for the purposes of promoting the For-Purpose Leadership Awards, conducting the presentation ceremony, and making finalists’ and winners’ entries available to the public.
+The entrant agrees that the Australian Leadership Hub can use the material for these purposes.
 Judges have the right to reject an entry that in their opinion does not comply with the requirements of the competition.
 The judges’ decision will be final.

 Resources for Entrants